 Why is My 3D Printer Skipping Layers?

 Finding your final product with skipped layers is truly a very upsetting experience.
-Skipping layers is a common problem faced by many users of 3D printers.
+Skipping layers or missing layers in your 3D prints is a common problem faced by many users of 3D printers.

 There are many reasons why a 3D printer skips layers and hence, jeopardizes the quality of the print.